Interim Program Director

-Elizabeth Salisbury-Afshar, MD, MPH, currently serves as the chief resident of the residency program.
-She completed a Bachelor of Science degree in Human Nutrition with a minor in chemistry at the University of Illinois Champaign-Urbana.
-She earned her medical degree from Rush University College of Medicine and her Master of Public Health from Johns Hopkins Bloomberg School of Public Health.
+Laura Sander, MD, MPH currently serves as the Chief Resident of the residency program.
+She completed a Bachelor of Science degree in Pre-Medicine with a minor in Mandarin Chinese at the Pennsylvania State University.
+She earned her medical degree from the University of Pennsylvania School of Medicine and her Master in Public Health from the Johns Hopkins Bloomberg School of Public Health.